|

 1. Compiling source files to object files

-g++ -Wall -c -fPIC -O -I. -o Employee.o Employee.cpp
+g++ -Wall -c -fPIC -O -I. -o Employee.o Employee.cpp 2.
+Command for building the archive file libemployee.a

 ar -rcs -o libemployee.a Employee.o